Anopey/Force-Movement-System-GGJ2020/README.md

  The game features a custom 2D physics system, allowing for fine-tuning of character and enemy movement.
 This also allows for the setting up of customizable bounciness on the walls and enemies, and the sporadic push and pull caused by blood-flow.

+### Custom Player Controller:

+ The game has a custom player controller integrated with the aforementioned physics system to allow for fluid, force-based movement.
+This creates the feel of really swimming in a bloodstream.

+### Game Logic:

+ The game logic includes: Enemy movement, walls, victory conditions, viruses keystroke challenges, docking the ship, scene management, collision detection (Unity), HP, etc.

 # Credits

 Art and Sound: